hxdxri/CyberProjects/Network-Mapping-Vuln-Scanner/README.md

 # Network Mapping & Vulnerability Scanning Tool

 ## Overview
-This project maps a network, scans devices for open ports and services, and identifies potential vulnerabilities using Nmap and Python.
-It generates structured reports and is designed for educational and practical cyber security use.
+This project provides a local network scanning tool that can identify open ports, running services, and potential vulnerabilities on your local machine or devices within your local network.
+It uses Nmap and Python to perform security assessments and generate structured reports.

 ## Features
-- Network topology mapping (with Cisco Packet Tracer)
+- Local network device discovery
-- Automated port and service scanning (Python + Nmap)
+- Port and service scanning
 - Vulnerability matching for common services
 - Report generation (CSV, PDF)
-- Optional integration with OpenVAS/Nessus

 ## Setup Instructions
 1. Clone this repository.